A TRADITION OF EXCELLENCE

 - Policy and Strategy – acting as subject matter experts to enable policy development by governments, institutions and organizations.

 - Research – acting as a catalyst to support research within other organizations, which we can then use in our Education, Resources and Program Design.

 - Assessment – collecting and analyzing information, and facilitating other organizations to engage in assessment and the development of assessment tools.

 What is different about the Sport for Life philosophy?
 We believe that high performance is built upon, and must co-exist with, recreation and participation.
 We see a continuum of stages of human and athletic development, not a division between “the best” and “the rest”.
 We also believe everyone has the right to quality participation, whether in competitive sport or general physical activity.
 We work to eliminate barriers to participation, build a stronger foundation of physical literacy, and to support excellence through a rational developmental framework.
-In some cases, that ability is expressed in a way that achieves Olympic medals, and in other ways it's expressed as an individual's personal best.
+In some cases, that ability is expressed in a way that achieves Olympic or Paralympic medals, and in other ways it's expressed as an individual's personal best.

 To create a sustainable healthy organization, we aim for a balance of revenue from governments, foundations, and self generated project revenue.
 Sport for Life Society has a long-standing relationship with Sport Canada but also works with provincial and territorial government within Canada, municipal government, as well as a number of governments and Olympic committees internationally.